cacristo/ceos-project/README.md

 # Welcome to ceos-project jexan.
 ------------------
-Manage POI using annotations.
-Manage excel files on the fly.
+Import/Export Excel files “on the fly”.

 Documentation